flokuep/immich-carddav-bridge/docs/usage.md

     carddavPathTemplate: "/dav/${CARDDAV_USERNAME}/addressbooks/",
     carddavUsername: "your_carddav_user_2",
     carddavPassword: "your_carddav_password_2",
+    matchingContactsFile: "./manual-matches-2.json",
     carddavAddressbooks: ["work"],
   },
 ];
 ```

+The usage of `matchinContactsFile` is optional.

 For docker usage, easily mount the config file into your container: